kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Using Unfinished Notes
 **Check Id:** 117 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Using+Unfinished+Notes)

 You might still have some work to do.
 One of the codetags below was found.
+This should be a work item in a backlog.

 - TODO
 - FIXME